Citations Affected: IC 24-5.5.

 Sec.
-1. (a) In addition to any other notice requirements regarding a foreclosure on real property, a person authorized to make a sale in an action to foreclose a mortgage or deed of trust shall give written notice in accordance with subsections (b) and (c) of the action to the record owner of the real property that is to be sold in the foreclosure.
+1. In addition to any other notice requirements regarding a foreclosure on real property, a person in an action to foreclose a mortgage or deed of trust shall give written notice as follows in a statement printed in at least 14 point boldface type:

 (3) until the homeowner's right to rescind or cancel the foreclosure reconveyance agreement has expired:

 (A) record any document, including an instrument or conveyance, signed by the homeowner; or

 (B) transfer or encumber or purport to transfer or encumber any interest in the residential real property in foreclosure to a third party.

 Sec.
 6. A foreclosure purchaser shall make a detailed accounting of the basis for the amount of payment made to a homeowner of real property resold within eighteen (18) months after entering into a foreclosure reconveyance agreement on a form prescribed by the attorney general.

 Sec.
 1. The attorney general may seek an injunction to prohibit a person from engaging in an act in violation of this article.

 Sec.
 2. A court may enter an order or judgment necessary to:

 (1) prevent any prohibited practice in violation of this article;